-Dear Emma,
+Dear Michelle,

-APPLICATION NO: 22/00535/FUL
+APPLICATION NO: 22/02205/FUL

-DESCRIPTION: Residential development of 5no.
-Zero carbon dwellings with associated access and internal roads, parking, landscaping, and other associated works and infrastructure, following demolition of the existing dwelling known as Charltyne LOCATION: Charletyne, Kidnappers Lane, Cheltenham
+DESCRIPTION: Demolition and clearance of existing buildings to allow for a residential development comprising 13no. net zero carbon dwellings with associated access, car parking, internal roads and footpaths, open space, landscaping and other associated works and infrastructure

+LOCATION: Land Off Kidnappers Lane, Cheltenham

-Thank you for consulting the Cotswolds Conservation Board ('the Board') on this proposed development, which would be located in the setting of the Cotswolds National Landscape.1
+Thank you for consulting the Cotswolds National Landscape Board1 ('the Board') on this proposed development, which would be located within the setting of the Cotswolds National Landscape2.

-In reaching its planning decision, the local planning authority (LPA) has a statutory duty to have regard to the purpose of conserving and enhancing the natural beauty of the National Landscape.2 The Board recommends that, in fulfilling this 'duty of regard', the LPA should: (i) ensure that planning decisions are consistent with relevant national and local planning policy and guidance; and (ii) take into account the following Board publications3:
+In reaching its planning decision, the local planning authority (LPA) has a statutory duty to have regard to the purpose of conserving and enhancing the natural beauty of the National Landscape.3 The Board recommends that, in fulfilling this 'duty of regard', the LPA should: (i) ensure that planning decisions are consistent with relevant national and local planning policy and guidance; and (ii) take into account the following Board publications4: